mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 >
 > And so to see these people as vulnerable people at one point in time is interesting to me.

-The allure of vulnerability is most obvious in the film's interviews with Steve Huffman, reddit's co-founder and current CEO.
+The vulnerability is most conspicuous in the film's interviews with Steve Huffman, reddit's co-founder and current CEO.

 Huffman is currently the target of widespread ire for [cutting third party clients out of the platform they helped build](https://techcrunch.com/2023/06/16/reddit-ceo-lashes-out-on-protests-moderators-and-third-party-apps/).
 But in 2005, Huffman was just a lovably doofy kid.
 In his interview, he admits that he had such intense nightmares about reddit having an outage that he slept with his laptop in bed with him.